 1. You can see if your score is decent.
 If you've a decent credit score, then great—it's likely you'll be accepted for the most competitive credit card deals.
 However, if your credit score is less than perfect, then you can take steps to improve it.
 For more on this, take a look at our article that explains how to improve your credit score.

 2. You can check for errors.
 When it comes to your credit file, mistakes can happen.
 For example, your credit file may incorrectly state that you've missed payments.
-This is why checking your credit file regularly is important, as any mistakes can be rectified.
+Checking your credit file regularly—ideally at least once a year—is important, as any mistakes can be rectified, potentially improving your credit score.

 To learn more about your credit score, take a look at our article: What is a credit score?